qdrant/qdrant-spark/README.md

 mvn package
 ```

-This will build and store the fat JAR in the `target` directory by default.
+The JAR file will be written into the `target` directory by default.

 ### Maven Central

-For use with Java and Scala projects, the package can be found [here](https://central.sonatype.com/artifact/io.qdrant/spark).
+Find the project on Maven Central [here](https://central.sonatype.com/artifact/io.qdrant/spark).

 ## Usage